 "One simple trick is to imagine your sentence as a mini-story with a hero (subject), an action (verb), and sometimes a target (object)," says a LearnLink tutor.
-"This helps kids visualize the sentence structure and craft first sentences with confidence."
+"This helps kids visualize the sentence structure and craft first sentences for kids: build-a-bot method with confidence."

 Building Blocks of a Sentence: Subject, Verb, Object